carpentries/instructor-training/_episodes/11-practice-teaching.md

 Now that you have had some practice observing teaching and giving feedback, let us practice with each other.

-> ## Feedback on Yourself
+> ## Sharing Feedback
 >
-> The goal of this exercise is to practice giving and receiving feedback, so do not be
+> The prep time for this exercise is intentionally short -- the point is to
+> practice giving and receiving feedback, not to create a perfect presentation.
-> overly concerned about creating a perfectly polished presentation.
-> We do not give you a lot of time to prep and the teaching time is short, so embrace
-> the challenge (and improvisation) of the exercise and see what you can learn by
-> watching other people teach, thinking about how to give them feedback, and how it
-> feels to get feedback on your own teaching.
+> Imperfect presentations will
+> give you more to work with!
 >
 > **Trainings where trainees are co-located:**
 > 1. Split into groups of three.
-> 2. Individually, spend 5 minutes preparing to teach a 90-second segment of
+> 2. Individually, spend 5 minutes preparing a 90-second introduction to the topic of
 >     the lesson episode you chose before the start of the training course.
 You will not
 >     be live coding; you can use a whiteboard or other visual aids if available (but
 >     this is not required!).
-We recommend using this 90 second teaching moment
->     to introduce the topic of your lesson.
 > 3. Get together with your group and have each person teach their segment to the group,
 >     while one person records this (video and audio)
 >     using a cell phone or some other handheld device.